 Dr. Vegetable Will See You Now!

-Hi, my name is Laura and for as long as I have known Wayne, he has been a vegetarian and a strong advocate for no dairy.
+When I first began at the company, my husband Dale would make comments about changing to a vegetarian diet.
+For as long as I have known Wayne, he has been a vegetarian and a strong advocate for no dairy.

 While I could understand the health benefits, I wasn’t compelled to revamp how I cooked.
 I felt our diet was already healthy.
 We seldom ate red meat, but we did eat chicken, pork or fish, with a good mix of vegetables, almost every night.